Qwest Corporation: Post-breakup

 In 1984, the Bell System was broken into seven Regional Bell Operating Companies.
-U S WEST, Inc. became a holding company for Mountain Bell, Northwestern Bell, and Pacific Northwest Bell.
+US West, Inc. became a holding company for Mountain Bell, Northwestern Bell, and Pacific Northwest Bell.

-U S WEST Communications
+US West Communications

-In 1988, U S WEST became the first Baby Bell to have its different Bell Operating Companies carry on business under a single name.
-U S WEST Communications became a "d/b/a" name for Mountain Bell as well as Northwestern Bell and Pacific Northwest Bell; however, the three companies remained legally separate.
-The three companies also began using the U S WEST Communications logo, which continued to include the Bell logo.
+In 1988, US West became the first Baby Bell to have its different Bell Operating Companies carry on business under a single name.
+US West Communications became a "d/b/a" name for Mountain Bell as well as Northwestern Bell and Pacific Northwest Bell; however, the three companies remained legally separate.
+The three companies also began using the US West Communications logo, which continued to include the Bell logo.

 Bell Operating Companies merge

-On January 1, 1991, U S WEST merged its three operating companies.
-As part of the deal, Northwestern Bell and Pacific Bell were folded into Mountain Bell Mountain States Telephone and Telegraph, the surviving company, changed its name to U S WEST Communications, Inc. on January 2, 1991.
+On January 1, 1991, US West merged its three operating companies.
+As part of the deal, Northwestern Bell and Pacific Bell were folded into Mountain Bell Mountain States Telephone and Telegraph, the surviving company, changed its name to US West Communications, Inc. on January 2, 1991.

-U S WEST Communications was the first local telephone company to offer Caller ID service in 1991, nearly four years before any other local telco could do so.
+US West Communications was the first local telephone company to offer Caller ID service in 1991, nearly four years before any other local telco could do so.
 They were the first US telco to upgrade their PSTN to electronic switching before 1990 and they were the first to offer residential and business ISDN and later, DSL services to their customers by 1997.

-U S WEST, since 1984, had been selling telephone equipment under the Northwestern Bell name.
-In 1992, U S WEST granted Unical Enterprises, who had been producing phones under the "La Phone" brand, the right to become the exclusive licensee to produce telephones under the Northwestern Bell name, which are still produced under the BELL Phones by Northwestern Bell Phones brand.
+US West, since 1984, had been selling telephone equipment under the Northwestern Bell name.
+In 1992, US West granted Unical Enterprises, who had been producing phones under the "La Phone" brand, the right to become the exclusive licensee to produce telephones under the Northwestern Bell name, which are still produced under the BELL Phones by Northwestern Bell Phones brand.

 Sell-off of rural areas

-In 1993, U S WEST began selling off unprofitable rural telephone lines throughout its 14-state region.
+In 1993, US West began selling off unprofitable rural telephone lines throughout its 14-state region.
 It retained its telephone directory operations in the areas it sold.

+In 1993, US West sold off 10 exchanges in Arizona to three buyers.
 In 1993, Pacific Telecom agreed to purchase 45 exchanges in Colorado serving 50,000 customers.
 The sale closed in 1994 and the lines were added to Eagle Telecommunications.
 In 1995, it sold several exchanges in Fremont County, Idaho to Fremont Telcom (which was acquired by FairPoint in the 2000s).
 The same year, Pacific Telecom acquired more access lines in Oregon and Washington.
-In 1996 and 1997, several U S WEST Communications exchanges in South Dakota were sold to Golden West Telecommunications.
+In 1996 and 1997, several US West Communications exchanges in South Dakota were sold to Golden West Telecommunications.
 In 1996, Golden West acquired exchanges in Winner, Murdo, Burke, Bonesteel, Marion and Reliance; in 1997, it acquired lines in Clearfield, Gregory, Lesterville, and Witten.
 The sale included 8,500 access lines.
 The lines acquired were then added to Golden West's subsidiary Vivian Telephone Company.

-In 1999, U S WEST announced plans to sell 530,000 access lines in largely rural areas to the independent company Citizens Communications for $1.65 billion.
-The sale would not have included U S WEST Dex directories in those territories.
+In 1999, US West announced plans to sell 530,000 access lines in largely rural areas to the independent company Citizens Communications for $1.65 billion.
+The sale would not have included US West Dex directories in those territories.
 The transaction remained incomplete before 2000.